danielkmurphy/danielkmurphy.github.io/index.md

 ## Professional

-I am a qualified sustainability engineer and qualified builder/carpenter with a particular interest and passion in [Passive Housing (Passivhaus)](https://en.wikipedia.org/wiki/Passive_house) and the efficiency of heating systems and air quality.
+I am a qualified Sustainability Engineer and qualified Builder/Carpenter with a particular interest and passion in [Passive Housing (Passivhaus)](https://en.wikipedia.org/wiki/Passive_house) and the efficiency of heating systems and air quality.
 I am a socially driven individual who thrives in collaborative environments that continually plan, design and achieve targets.

-Since October 2016 I have been employed by [Level Construction](https://levelconstruction.co.nz/) in New Zealand.
+From October 2016 to January 2020 I was employed by [Level Construction](https://levelconstruction.co.nz/) in New Zealand.

 ## My Projects and Passions